k411e/sdv_lab/ankaios/README.md

 sudo systemctl start ank-agent
 ```

+## MQTT broker

+The mqtt broker can be configured in the file /ankaios/mosquitto/mosquitto.conf

 ## Start the Cruise Control Demo Scenario

 To start the cruise control demo scenario, apply the following Ankaios manifest: